bcgov/data-publication/pages/dps_maphub_glossary.md

 <br><br>
 **Multi-User** (aka Proxy) accounts:
 - Require the number of users to be specified and tracked.
-- Have limited privileges to facilitate access to BCs Map Hub content when individuals do not have a need for their own account.
+- Have limited privileges to facilitate access to BC's Map Hub content when individuals do not have a need for their own account.
-- Are typically shorter term Project specific accounts, often used to facilitate review and approval of content in BCs Map Hub.
+- Are typically shorter term Project specific accounts, often used to facilitate review and approval of content in BC's Map Hub.
-- Are owned and managed by an existing Single-User Creator account on BCs Map Hub.
+- Are owned and managed by an existing Single-User Creator account on BC's Map Hub.
 - May incur charges related to credit consumption such as storage or premium service usage.
 - Profile will be set to "Private" (e.g. "Who can see your profile").
 <br>

 **Proxy Account Owner Responsibilities:**
 - Creating a specific Group for the map/app.
 - Inviting the Proxy Account to the Group and ensuring the Account is able to access required project resources.